Myrrrca/notes/README.md

+#Simple notes application for Linux users
+##Manage your notes in a simple way

 BEFORE INSTALLATION MAKE SURE THAT ~/.local/bin EXIST ON YOUR MACHINE. if it not exist create it using command below and make sure its added to your &PATH mkdir -p ~/.local/bin